Corliss Waitman

-Corliss Leendert Waitman is a Belgian-born American football punter for the Denver Broncos of the National Football League (NFL).
-He played college football at South Alabama.
+Corliss Leendert Waitman (born 21 July 1995) is a Belgian-American professional football punter for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the South Alabama Jaguars.

 Early life

 Waitman's mother's family is from Suriname.
 His father, José Waitman, was a professional basketball player, and was playing in Belgium when Corliss was born.
 The family moved to the Netherlands, where Corliss spent his childhood.
 When he was 15, he moved to the United States to join his father.
 Waitman switched from playing soccer to football in high school.

+Waitman is fluent in Dutch and English.

 College career

-Waitman played college football at South Alabama from 2014–2018.
+Waitman played college football at the University of South Alabama from 2014 to 2018.
 In February 2019, he transferred to Mississippi State University.
 However, the NCAA denied Waitman an extra year of eligibility, and he did not play college football in 2019.